 Certain types of transactions must still be completed on paper.
 In particular, an Application to Register a Death of a joint registered proprietor (whether as a tenant in common or joint tenant) remains a paper transaction and advice should be sought from a legal practitioner or registered conveyancer to complete the right forms to ensure that the transaction is completed effectively.
-Further information can be located on the SA Gov- Death of a Proprietor- Certificate of Title website.
+Further information can be located on the Land Services SA- Death of a Proprietor- Certificate of Title website.

 For more information about electronic conveyancing, visit the SA Gov- National Electronic Conveyancing website.

 Purchasers should always remember that the land agent (also know as the real estate agent) works for the vendor (the seller) and is paid by way of a commission on the sale.
 Not only is it the agent's duty to obtain the best possible price for the vendor, but the agent's income depends, to a large degree, on doing so.
 However, the agent is also expected to deal fairly with the buyer.

 For further information about the obligations owed by real estate agents in relation to the conduct of the sale of a property, including information about the sales agency agreement, marketing and auctions see Selling a home.

 The Agents Indemnity Fund was established under the Land Agents Act 1994 (SA) and the Conveyancers Act 1994 (SA) to provide compensation for people who suffer financial loss because of the wrongful actions of a registered land agent, conveyancer, or property manager (or one of their employees).